-WHAT ARE YOUR MONTHLY EARNINGS?
+WHAT ARE YOUR WEEKLY EARNINGS?

-"Monthly Earnings" means your gross monthly income from your Employer, not including shift differential, in effect just prior to your date of disability.
+"Weekly Earnings" means one half of your gross weekly income from your Employer, not including shift differential, in effect just prior to your date of disability.
 It includes your total income before taxes.
-It is prior to any deductions made for pre-tax contributions to a qualified deferred compensation plan, Section 125 plan or flexible spending account.
-It does not include income received from commissions, bonuses, overtime pay or any other extra compensation or income received from sources other than your Employer.
+It is prior to any deductions made for pretax contributions to a qualified deferred compensation plan, Section 125 plan, or flexible spending account.
+It does not include income received from commissions, bonuses, overtime pay or any other extra compensation, or income received from sources other than your Employer.

-WHAT WILL WE USE FOR MONTHLY EARNINGS IF YOU BECOME DISABLED DURING A COVERED LEAVE OF ABSENCE?
+WHAT WILL WE USE FOR WEEKLY EARNINGS IF YOU BECOME DISABLED DURING A COVERED LEAVE OF ABSENCE?

-If you become disabled while you are on a covered leave of absence, we will use your monthly earnings from your Employer in effect just prior to the date your absence begins.
+If you become disabled while you are on a covered leave of absence, we will use your weekly earnings from your Employer in effect just prior to the date your absence begins.